Yang96z/Yang96z/README.md

   <h1>👨‍💻 About Me:</h1>

   <p>👋 Hi there!
-I'm currently undertaking a Full Stack Developer Bootcamp, building on my background in Telematics (Computer Engineering) and prior experience as a Quality Assurance Engineer during my internship at NEC Singapore Laboratories.</p>
+I'm currently undertaking a Full Stack Developer Bootcamp, building on my background with a degree in Telematics also known as Computer Engineering and prior experience as a Quality Assurance Engineer during my internship at NEC Singapore Laboratories.</p>

   <p>Through the bootcamp, I've gained hands-on experience in front-end and back-end development, as well as working with databases.
 I enjoy creating clean, responsive user interfaces and writing efficient, maintainable code.
 My foundation in testing and debugging from my QA background continues to shape my approach to building robust applications.</p>